The Low-mass Dwarf Host Galaxy of Nonrepeating FRB 20230708A: Discussion

-Despite similarities between this host galaxy and the hosts of FRB\,20121102A and \fastfrb, the radio pulse of \ourfrb\ is markedly different than the repeating FRBs associated to dwarf galaxies, indicating potential differences in both the burst progenitor and its immediate environment.
+Despite similarities between this host galaxy and the hosts of FRB\,20121102A and \fastfrb, the radio pulse of \ourfrb\ is markedly different than the repeating FRBs associated with dwarf galaxies, indicating potential differences in both the burst progenitor and its immediate environment.
 The burst is broad and comprised of numerous discrete components \cite[][]{Dial2025}.
 The components themselves are broad-band and do not show the ``sad trombone" morphology archetypal of repeating FRBs, including FRB\,20121102A.
+The scattering time of \ourfrb, $0.14\pm0.02$\,ms at a radio frequency of 920 MHz \citep{Dial2025}, is consistent with the low values estimated for FRB\,20121102A \citep[e.g.][and references therein]{Josephy19}, but is more than two orders of magnitude lower than that seen for \fastfrb\ \citep{Ocker22}.

+Similarly, the inferred contribution to burst DM from the burst's host galaxy and local environment is considerably lower for \ourfrb\ (where the observed dispersion measure of 411.5 pc cm$^{-3}$ leaves around 200 pc cm$^{-3}$ after the Milky Way and mean intergalactic medium contributions are subtracted) than \fastfrb\ (300-900 pc cm$^{-3}$; \citealp{Niu22,Lee23}), but is comparable to the $\sim$150--200 pc cm$^{-3}$ for FRB\,20121102A \citep{tbc+17}.
 Further distinctions can be found in the burst polarimetry: unlike the vast majority of bursts from repeating FRBs, \ourfrb\ shows significant circular polarization and clear variation in the linear polarization position angle.
 This indicates that there are variations in the mechanism that produced the FRBs.